logiclogue/halnet/README.md

 ---

 - Use breadcrumbs for generation to avoid duplication
+- Update to be a mythical site, like Wikipedia
+- Use a low cost and fast LLM
 - Prevent sites using "#"
 - Handle "?" get params
-- Use a low cost and fast LLM

 - Deploy the site somewhere
 - Buy a domain